Sasho80/5.1.Loops/README.md

                                  3
 Hints and Guidelines
 We must calculate the sum of all elements, find the largest of them and check the condition.

+11.Problem: Even / Odd Positions
+Write a program that reads n numbers and calculates the sum, the min and max values of the numbers on even and odd positions (counted from 1).
+If there is no min / max element, print "No".
+Sample Input and Output
+Input Output         Input Output         Input Output 6     OddSum=9,      2     OddSum=1.5,    1
+2     OddMin=2,      1.5   OddMin=1.5,    1
+3     OddMax=5,      -2.5  OddMax=1.5,
+5     EvenSum=8,           EvenSum=-2.5,
+4     EvenMin=1,           EvenMin=-2.5,
+2     EvenMax=4            EvenMax=-2.5
+1

+OddSum=1,
+OddMin=1,
+OddMax=1,
+EvenSum=0,
+EvenMin=No,
+EvenMax=No
+Input Output Input Output Input Output
+3
+-1
+-2
+-3
+OddSum=-4,
+OddMin=-3,
+OddMax=-1,
+EvenSum=-2,
+EvenMin=-2,
+EvenMax=-2
+ 1
+ -5
+OddSum=-5,
+OddMin=-5,
+OddMax=-5,
+EvenSum=0,
+EvenMin=No,
+EvenMax=No
+ 5
+ 3
+ -2
+ 8
+ 11
+ -3
+OddSum=8,
+OddMin=-3,
+OddMax=8,
+EvenSum=9,
+EvenMin=-2,
+EvenMax=11
+Hints and Guidelines
+The task combines some of the previous tasks: finding the min and max value and sum, as well as processing of elements on even and odd positions.
+Check them out.
+In the current task it is better to work with fractions (not integers).
+The sum, the min and the max value will also be fractions.
+We must use a neutral starting value upon finding the min/max value, for example 1000000000.0 or -1000000000.0.
+If the end result is the neutral value, we will print “No”.